To have great poets, there must be great audiences, too,

 Who knows, for all the distance, but I am as good as looking at you now, for all you cannot see me?

-As I glance upward out of this page studying you, dear friend, whoever you are?
+Who knows but I am enjoying this, as I glance upward out of this page studying you, dear friend.

 I am with you, you men and women of a generation, or ever so many generations hence,